 - the trace may also be generally flat (hypometabolic)

-- tumours that respond to treatment and result in pseudoprogression will have elevated ADC values due to cell death
+- tumors that respond to treatment and result in pseudoprogression will have elevated ADC values due to cell death

 - ADC mean values ≥ 1300 x 10-6 mm2/s 8